LuisGonzH94/qr-code-component/README.md

 ## Acknowledgments

-Thanks to the Frontend Mentor community and especially to Grace Snow who provided me with resource #1.
-It gave me a clear concept of what a responsive site means and its functions.
+Thanks to the Frontend Mentor community and especially to Grace Snow who provided me with resource #1,  Stephen Funderburk and Alex KMarshall who provided me some feedback.
+They gave me a clear concept of what a responsive site means and its functions, and when to use it.

 I will continue working on more projects to improve my programming skills.
 There is a great variety of front-end development projects for those looking for a way to start their coding career.
 I highly recommend it.